 You know what that reminds me of?
-Those kids in school who always said, “Ah dude, I didn’t have time to study for this class,” but always ended up getting straight A’s.
+Those kids in school always said, “Ah dude, I didn’t have time to study for this class,” but always ended up getting straight A’s.

 People just want to make you believe they don’t work hard.
-It’s a facade.
+It’s facade.
 And when they do well in life, it seems like it came easy.

 As far as I know, achieving meaningful things is hard.
 I don’t think there’s anything cool about pretending it’s easy.
 Nor do I believe that it’s cool to work yourself to death.